nathanial/geist/LightingAlternatives.md

 - Seams: neighbors can be out of sync; “owner vs dependent” handshakes reduce but don’t eliminate partial states.
 - Coupling: geometry remesh ties to lighting changes; even small light edits induce full remeshes.

+Minecraft Model (Decrease/Increase BFS)
+- Removal/downgrade uses two phases:
+  - Phase 1 — Decrease (darken): enqueue the removed position with its previous level and breadth‑first walk outward.
+Lower a neighbor only when its current value exactly matches what it would have received from the removed path; otherwise, leave it and mark that boundary for phase 2.
+  - Phase 2 — Increase (re‑light): from the still‑lit boundaries and any other active emitters/skylight, run a normal flood to refill valid light.
+This prevents over‑darkening and avoids full region recomputes.
+- Skylight and occluders follow the same pattern: placing/removing opaque blocks triggers a decrease along the affected columns, then an increase to re‑propagate skylight.
+- Scheduling/budgeting:
+  - Updates are processed off the main game thread on worker/executor pools (e.g., ServerLightingProvider with TaskExecutor/ChunkTaskPrioritySystem), effectively serialized per region via task queues.
+  - Work is batched with budgets similar to `doLightUpdates(maxCount, doSkylight, skipEdgeLightPropagation)`; cross‑section/edge work can be deferred until neighbors are resident (skip‑edge propagation) and finished later.

 Alternatives (with pros/cons)

 1) Emitter‑Centric Incremental Lighting with Counters